Ken Carter (stuntman): Peterborough jump and death

 Carter returned to stunt driving and on July 1, 1983, attempted to jump a pond in Peterborough, Ontario.
 The jump failed when the car began to fishtail on the runway and ramp, which ultimately put him in the water.
 Carter vowed to try the jump again and on September 5, 1983, made another attempt.
-His car, a 1982 Pontiac Firebird fitted with a homemade rocket, overshot its target landing ramp and landed on its roof.
+His car, a 1982 Pontiac Firebird bodied car fitted with a homemade rocket, overshot its target landing ramp and landed on its roof.
 Carter was killed instantly.
 He is buried in Montreal.

+Legacy

 A 2016 musical docudrama by John Bolton, Aim for the Roses, documents an album created by Mark Haney that was inspired by Ken Carter.
 It includes scenes from The Devil at Your Heels, and also shows footage from events after the St. Lawrence jump including Carter's fatal crash at Peterborough.

+As of late 2024, The Stunt Driver, a comedy film about Carter's exploits, was in development, set to be directed by Michael Dowse and star Jay Baruchel as Carter.